| Previous Page | Next Page | Index

 Portsmouth 3 Aug 1814 Remains with the West India convoy.

-Portsmouth 24 Aug 1814 Sailed with a convoy for the West Indies.
+Portsmouth 24 Aug 1814 departed with a convoy for the West Indies.

-Portsmouth 1 Sep 1814 Sailed from St. Helen's with the convoy for the West Indies.
+Portsmouth 1 Sep 1814 departed from St. Helen's with the convoy for the West Indies.

 Cove 7 Sep 1814 Has made the signal to weigh to the West Indies convoy, and are proceeding to sea.